-- 1. Twenty five years of service with the County for a fifty percent of health premium benefit - 2.
-Fifteen years of service with the County for a twenty five percent of health premium benefit.
+- 1. 25 years of service with the County for a 50% of health premium benefit - 2.
+15 years of service with the County for a 25% of health premium benefit.

-The plan was further modified to reduce the surviving spouse benefit to one year for future retirees who start work with the County January 1, 2009 and later.
+The plan was further modified to reduce the surviving spouse benefit to one year for future retirees who start work with the County January 1, 2009, and later.